symentispl/jvm-internals-and-tunning/jvm-voyeurs-journal/INSTRUCTIONS.md

 we will see that this application writes tons of bytes, and there is no read activity.
 So why, we don't see wait time?

-Let's take a look at syscalls
+Let's take a look at io activity

 	 sysdig -c topprocs_file
 	 sysdig proc.pid=[pid] and evt.is_io=true